-All platforms are 110m long.
-A maintenance depot for new rolling stock is located at Sepolia (Line 2); a second is located at Eleonas (Line 3).
+All platforms are 110m-long.
+A maintenance depot for new rolling stock is located at Sepolia (Line 2) while a second is located at Eleonas (Line 3).

 The three lines interconnect at the centrally located stations of Monastiraki, Omonoia and Syntagma, the latter also being the city centre tram terminus.
 There are extensive bus services, with all modes and interchanges shown on maps of the co-ordinating Athens Urban Transport Organisation.

-Initial stock were relatively basic and followed an older styling in comparison to most equivalent vehicles elsewhere.
-New three-car trains were specified with high-density interiors, capable of accommodating over 1,000 passengers under crush-loading conditions.
+Initial stocks were relatively basic and followed an older styling in comparison to most equivalent vehicles elsewhere.
+New three-car trains were specified with high-density interiors, capable of accommodating more than 1,000 passengers under crush-loading conditions.
 Dual voltage ROTEM-supplied stock with greater luggage space is used for services on the section to the airport, where it runs under 25kV wires with the suburban railway.
 Rolling stock has been acquired in several batches, sourced variously from France, East Germany, Germany and Korea.

 Signalling and communications

-The trains are all fitted with an automatic control system, which controls headways between them, as well as the speed of each individual train.
+All the trains are fitted with an automatic control system, which controls headways between them, as well as the speed of each individual train.

 Ticketing systems and stations access are also fully automated.
-A coloured light system governs train movement along track sections, including in all the tunnels.
+A coloured light system governs train movement along track sections and in all the tunnels.
 Passenger information is provided on trains and station platforms.

 The latest and future developments of Athens Metro include extension of Lines 2 and 3 and tramway, and construction of a new Line 4.

-Line 3 extension will run from Ag.
+The Line 3 extension will run from Ag.
 Marina (earlier Haidari) to Piraeus and will connect Piraeus port to Eleftherios Venizelos international airport.
-It will serve 135,000 passengers per day and cut travel time by an hour.
-The 7.6km long Line 3 extension will have six stations at Maniatika, Nikaia, Piraeus, Korydallos, Dimotiko Theatro and Aghia Varvara.
-It is expected to be completed in 2017.
+It will serve 135,000 passengers a day and cut travel time by an hour.
+The 50km long Line 3 extension will have 27 stations at Maniatika, Nikaia, Piraeus, Korydallos, Dimotiko Theatro and Aghia Varvara.
+It is expected to be completed in 2020.

-Construction on the tramway extension (N. Faliro - centre - Piraeus port) is yet to commence and is expected to take 25 months for completion.
-The 5.4km long extension will have 12 stops and will serve 35,000 passengers per day.
+Construction on the tramway extension (N. Faliro – centre – Piraeus port) commenced in April 2014 and is expected to be completed in the second half of 2018.
+The 5.4km-long extension will have 12 stops and serve 35,000 passengers a day.
 The €50m ($68m) extension planned in Piraeus will start from ISAP station and end at Piraeus port.

 Athens Metro will also have a new Line 4, which will be 33km long with 29 stations.
-The new line is currently is design stage.
+Construction on the new line is scheduled to begin in 2019.

 ATTIKO METRO and the Ministry of Development, Competitiveness, Infrastructures, Transport and Networks are planning for other tramway extension projects on the Athens Metro, which include Stage B extension to Kallipoli, stage C extension to Keratsini and Perama, extension to Argyroupoli, and an extension from Syntagma to Egyptou Square.

-Atiko Metro awarded a €344m ($469m) worth supply contract for Line 3 extension to a consortium consisting of Alstom, J&P Avax and Ghella in March 2012.
-Alstom with a share of €32m ($43.6m) in the contract will be in charge of design and installation of traction power, supply of medium voltage, low voltage distribution and third rail.
+Atiko Metro awarded a €344m ($469m) supply contract for the Line 3 extension to a consortium consisting of Alstom, J&P Avax and Ghella in March 2012.
+With a €32m ($43.6m) share in the contract, Alstom is in charge of design and installation of traction power, supply of medium-voltage and low-voltage distribution, as well as third rail.

-In April 2012, Siemens was selected to supply signaling systems to lines 2 and 3 extensions of the Athens Metro.
-The contract worth €41m ($55.9m) consists of delivery, installation and commissioning of LZB 705M automatic train control systems, Vicos 111 operations control system and Sicas electronic interlocking.
-The first phase of the contract is expected to start in autumn of 2013.
+In April 2012, Siemens was selected to supply signalling systems to Lines 2 and 3 extensions of the Athens Metro.
+The €41m ($55.9m) contract consists of delivery, installation and commissioning of LZB 705M automatic train control systems, Vicos 111 operations control system and Sicas electronic interlocking.
+The first phase of the contract was expected to start in late 2013.